Trump announces grisly death of Islamic State leader Baghdadi during U.S. raid

 The death of Baghdadi was an important win for Trump weeks after his sudden decision to withdraw U.S. troops from Syria sparked a wave of harsh criticism, including from fellow Republicans, that the move would lead to a resurgence of Islamic State.

-“The thug who tried so hard to intimidate others spent his last moments in utter fear, panic and dread, terrified of the American forces coming down on him,” the Republican president said in a televised address to the nation from the White House.
+“The thug who tried so hard to intimidate others spent his last moments in utter fear, panic and dread, terrified of the American forces coming down on him,” Trump said.

 In what may end up being one of Trump’s most important national security achievements, the killing of Baghdadi will help the Republican president project strength as he fights a widening impeachment inquiry launched by Democrats last month.

+The impeachment inquiry focuses on Trump’s request for Ukraine to investigate a domestic rival - Democrat Joe Biden - for his personal political benefit.
+Biden’s son, Hunter, had served on the board of a Ukrainian gas company.

-Reporting by Lindsay Dunsmuir, Katanga Johnson and Phil Stewart; Writing by Lawrence Hurley; Editing by Lisa Shumaker
+Reporting by Steve Holland; Additional reporting by Lindsay Dunsmuir, Katanga Johnson and Phil Stewart; Writing by Lawrence Hurley; Editing by Mary Milliken and Lisa Shumaker